freshbash/Adopt-A-Tree/README.md

 ### /user/register

-request-type : POST,
+-request-type : POST,
-content-type: json
+-content-type: json
-json structure :
+-json structure :

     {
         "name": "fresh",
         "email": "fresh@email.com",
         "password": "hello123
     }
-response-type : json
+-response-type : json

 It takes this data and adds it to the database after hashing the password returning a success message in response where the frontend can load the required page.

 ### /user/login

-request-type : POST,
+-request-type : POST,
-content-type : json,
+-content-type : json,
-json structure :
+-json structure :

     {
         "email": "fresh@email.com",
         "password": "hello123"
     }
-response-type : json
+-response-type : json

 The json data is used to authenticate the user using Passport.js authentication and user data is then added into a session store to persist login status across requests, and a success message is sent back as a response

 ### /user/logout

-request-type : POST,
+-request-type : POST,
-content-type : none,
+-content-type : none,
-response-type : json
+-response-type : json

 Logs the user out and removes user data from the session store.
 Sends a success message as a response.

 ### /api/dashboard

-request-type : GET,
+-request-type : GET,
-content-type : none,
+-content-type : none,
-response-type : json
+-response-type : json

 Gets the user's name, the number of trees adopted by them and their current share in the farm based on the number of trees adopted.
 The user's share is calculated by dividing number of trees adopted by the user by the total number of trees.

 ### /api/adopt

-request-type : POST,
+-request-type : POST,
-content-type : json,
+-content-type : json,
 json structure : {
     "count" : 4
 }
-response-type : json
+-response-type : json

 Takes in the number of trees adopted by the user and creates that many entries in the "trees" table, all attributed to that particular user.